-Mayor Colbert reported receipt of emails from Laurie D'Rc co, Mary McCullough, and Susan Stillman.
+Mayor Colbert reported receipt of emails from Laurie D'Rocco, Mary McCullough, and Susan Stillman.

-Patti Hanley, 333 West St., NW, indicated that as part of the ilder's community she wanted to stress that builders do follow the rules, but it is import that those rules be clear and concise.
-If the Code is preasy to understand, it is difficult to comply.
-She emphasized that despite appeara. is, 'ailders are small businesses.
-With long timelines from inception to completion, would be helpful if a transition period could be built into the adaption of the Code.
+Patti Hanley, 333 West St., NW, indicated that as a part of the builder's community she wanted to stress that builders do follow the rules, but it is important that those rules be clear and concise.
+If the Code is not easy to understand, it is difficult to comply.
+She emphasized that despite appearances, builders are small businesses.
+With long timelines from inception to completion, it would be helpful if a transition period could be built into the adoption of the Code.